-We are so pleased to have these great instructors with us for our 40th year!
+We are so pleased to have these outstanding instructors with us for our 45th year!
 You can get to know them a little with the information on this page that they have provided for us.